A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 \end{lemma}

 Finally, it is important to know how local Floer homology behaves under iteration.
-We state a corollary of \cite[Theorem 1.1]{GinzburgGuerel2010_LFHAG} which suffices for our proof: \begin{lemma} Assume that $\HFloc_*(H,z_0)\neq\{0\}$.
-Then $\HFloc_*(H^{\times k},z_0)\neq\{0\}$ as long as $k$ is not a multiple of the order of any non-trivial root of unity in the spectrum of $d\phi^1_H(z)$. \end{lemma}
+We state a corollary of \cite[Theorem 1.1]{GinzburgGuerel2010_LFHAG} by Ginzburg and Gürel, which suffices for the purposes of this paper: \begin{lemma} Assume that $\HFloc_*(H,z_0)\neq\{0\}$.
+Then $\HFloc_*\left(H^{\times k},z_0\right)\neq\{0\}$ as long as $k$ is not a multiple of the order of any non-trivial root of unity in the spectrum of $d\phi^1_H(z)$. \end{lemma}